qudtlib/qudtlib-js/core/README.md

 ##Usage

 `Qudt` is your friend.
 All functionality is accessed through static methods of that class.
 You can explore the API from that starting point.
 The main Model classes are:

     Unit: encapsulates IRI, label, dimension vector, multiplier/offset, factor units (if any).
 Descriptions are omitted (create an issue if you want them.)
     QuantityKind: IRI, label, applicable units, broader quantity kinds
     QuantityValue: value and unit.

-Values are always BigDecimal (using MathContext.DECIMAL128) and there are no convenience methods allowing you to provide other numeric types.
+Values are always Decimal (from [Decimal.js](https://mikemcl.github.io/decimal.js/)) and there are no convenience methods allowing you to provide other numeric types.
 This is intentiaonal so as not to mask any conversion problems.
 You'll be fine.
-(If you need a different MathContext, make an issue)
+When you need a value, use `new Decimal(number|string)`.

 All units, quantityKinds and prefixes are avalable as constants (exported by the package providing the units, such as `@qudtlib/allunits`):